nicklastrange/nicklastrange/README.md

 BIO

 * 🏢 Working at Paytrix.
-* ⚙️  Coding with Spring making use of Reactive stack.
+* ⚙️  Coding with Spring and making use of Reactive stack.
 * 🌍 Chad Java enjoyer.
 * 📝 JetBrains rules!
 * 💻 Working on MacBook Pro, gaming on Windows.